 In terms of environmental impact, leather has been shown to be the most damaging of all materials used in fashion.
 A massive study called Pulse of the Fashion Industry (published by Global Fashion Agenda and The Boston Consulting Group) looked at the environmental damage caused by a large range of materials commonly used in fashion, from cradle to grave, and found leather to have the worst environmental impact, more that twice that of PU / polyurethane-based (plastic) leather.
-In fact, the research showed that 3 of the 4 worst materials for the environment, per kilogram, are derived from animals (leather, silk, inorganic cotton and wool).
+In fact, the research showed that 3 of the 4 worst materials for the environment, per kilogram, are derived from animals (the top 4 were leather, silk, inorganic cotton and wool).

 Animal testing for cosmetics and toiletry products – and their ingredients – is banned in the UK and across the European Union.
 However, in some countries – China, for example – it is compulsory for any company that sells cosmetics to pay for their products to be tested on animals.
 That means that a company selling cruelty-free in the UK or Europe may still be testing on animals in China.
 Also be aware that just because a product is listed as having vegan ingredients, that doesn't necesarily mean it's not been tested on animals.